 Employees authorized to use their private vehicles for official business are required to have personal automobile liability insurance to provide the primary coverage for any accidents involving that vehicle.
 State-provided automobile liability coverage will apply on a limited basis after the employee's primary coverage limits have been used.
 The state does not provide physical damage, uninsured motorist and personal injury protection for personal vehicles.
 For additional information contact UO Risk Management, 346-8316.

 When traveling out of state for UO business and choosing to drive rather than fly, the cost of flying may be more economical than claiming mileage.
 A comparison airfare quote should be obtained per comparison airfare quote policy (http://ba.uoregon.edu/content/air-travel-when-to-get-a-comparison-air-fare-quote) and printed at the time the travel is arranged and included with the travel reimbursement.
 The traveler can be reimbursed for either the cost of flying (Airfare in Lieu of Mileage) or mileage, whichever is less.
 When comparing prices, speculative expenses like airline baggage fees or airport shuttles cannot be included in the comparison quote or claimed for reimbursement.

 When preparing the travel reimbursement, list “Airfare in Lieu of Mileage” in the Mileage section of the electronic form with an explanation.
 An employee may be reimbursed for the following costs associated with air travel between his or her official station and destination:

-- The cost of round-trip commercial air fare that would have been incurred.
+- The cost of round-trip commercial air fare that would have been incurred or mileage, whichever is less.
 Airfare quote must be provided with the reimbursement.

 - Private vehicle mileage to and from the air terminal that would normally be used for departure.